web-eid/web-eid-authtoken-validation-java/README.md

 - `withoutUserCertificateRevocationCheckWithOcsp()` – turns off user certificate revocation check with OCSP.
 OCSP check is enabled by default and the OCSP responder access location URL is extracted from the user certificate AIA extension unless a designated OCSP service is activated.
 - `withDesignatedOcspServiceConfiguration(DesignatedOcspServiceConfiguration serviceConfiguration)` – activates the provided designated OCSP responder service configuration for user certificate revocation check with OCSP.
 The designated service is only used for checking the status of the certificates whose issuers are supported by the service, for other certificates the default AIA extension service access location will be used.
 See configuration examples in `testutil.OcspServiceMaker.getDesignatedOcspServiceConfiguration()`.
 - `withOcspClient(OcspClient ocspClient)` - uses the provided OCSP client instance during user certificate revocation check with OCSP.
 The provided client instance must be thread-safe.
-This gives the possibility to either configure the request timeouts, proxies etc of the `OkHttpClient` instance used by `OkHttpOcspClient` or provide an implementation that uses an altogether different HTTP client, for example the built-in `HttpClient` provided by Java 9+.
+This gives the possibility to configure the request timeouts, proxies etc of the `HttpClient` instance or provide an implementation that uses an altogether different HTTP client.
 See examples in `OcspClientOverrideTest`.
 - `withOcspRequestTimeout(Duration ocspRequestTimeout)` – sets both the connection and response timeout of user certificate revocation check OCSP requests.
 Default is 5 seconds.
 - `withDisallowedCertificatePolicies(ASN1ObjectIdentifier... policies)` – adds the given policies to the list of disallowed user certificate policies.
 In order for the user certificate to be considered valid, it must not contain any policies present in this list.
 Contains the Estonian Mobile-ID policies by default as it must not be possible to authenticate with a Mobile-ID certificate when an eID smart card is expected.
 - `withNonceDisabledOcspUrls(URI... urls)` – adds the given URLs to the list of OCSP responder access location URLs for which the nonce protocol extension will be disabled.
 Some OCSP responders don't support the nonce extension.